 BOOK ONE OF TRILOGY - LIFE AND DEATH OF A PIRATE

 BIOGRAPHY of Reg and Dorothy Calvert, includes singers and musicians.
 The early years 1946 - 1960.

 Sometimes real life can be stranger than fiction

-Reg and Dorothy marry when only 18 and will little money and no home, Reg buys an old bus and converts it into a caravan.
-They travel south from Huddersfield to Southampton and live in an apple orchard for three years.
-Reg tries many ways to earn a living, including making popcorn and sweets.
+Madly in love, Reg and Dorothy marry when only 18 and with little money, live in an old bus in an apple orchard for 3 years.
+They travel south from Huddersfield to Southampton and Reg tries many ways to earn a living, including making popcorn and sweets.

 174 pages, includes many photographs.